History of Mali in Timeline

 Mali

 Mali, officially the Republic of Mali, is a landlocked country in West Africa and the eighth-largest country in Africa.
-With an area of over 1,240,192 square kilometres, it is bordered by Algeria, Niger, Mauritania, Burkina Faso, Ivory Coast, Guinea, and Senegal.
-As of 2024, the population is estimated at 23.29 million, with a significant portion under the age of 15.
-Its capital and largest city is Bamako.
-The country recognizes 13 official languages, with Bambara being the most prevalent.
+It shares borders with Algeria, Niger, Mauritania, Burkina Faso, Ivory Coast, Guinea, and Senegal.
+Its population is estimated at 23.29 million, with a significant portion under the age of 15.
+Bamako serves as its capital and largest city.
+While it has 13 official languages, Bambara is the most widely spoken.

-By 1905, most of the area that is now Mali was under firm French control as part of French Sudan.
+By 1905, most of the area of Mali was under firm French control as a part of French Sudan.

 November 1915: Anti-French Uprising

-In September 1916, the last resistance of a large anti-French uprising was suppressed, during which over 100 villages were destroyed by French colonial troops.
+In September 1916, the last resistance of the anti-French uprising was suppressed and over 100 villages were destroyed by French colonial troops.

-On 24 November 1958, French Sudan (which changed its name to the Sudanese Republic) became an autonomous republic within the French Community.
+On 24 November 1958, French Sudan became an autonomous republic within the French Community and changed its name to the Sudanese Republic.

 In January 1959, Mali and Senegal united to become the Mali Federation.